 To discriminate between CDM and SIDM-1 merger histories, we apply a KS test~\citep{19, Smirnov}, which compares the corresponding CDFs and yields a p--value quantifying the probability that two CDFs come from the same underlying probability distribution.
 A smaller p--value implies a more statistically significant difference between CDM and SIDM-1, allowing us to quantify the statistical significance of the difference between CDM and SIDM-1.

 We compare CDM and SIDM-1 empirical CDFs for each of the 10,000 pairs of empirical CDFs.
-The application of the KS test allows us to compute 10,000 p--values, and thus the average p--value and standard deviation of the p--value.
+The application of the KS test allows us to compute 10,000 p--values.
+We can then see how the p--values are distributed.
 The KS test uses the maximum difference between each pair of empirical CDFs being compared, and the number of mergers ($\rm{N_{MOCK}}$) to compute p--values.
 We vary $\rm{N_{MOCK}}$ to determine the number of mergers LISA would need to see over its lifespan to discriminate between CDM and SIDM-1 ($\rm{N_{DIFF}}$).

 The KS test is implemented as shown below~\citep{23} using equations~\eqref{eq:pvalue} and~\eqref{eq:altseries}.
 This gives the p--value as a function of $\rm{N_{MOCK}}$ and the maximum absolute difference (D) between the empirical CDFs being compared.